Thae Yong-ho: Political career

-In February 2020, Tae ran for a seat representing the Gangnam District of Seoul in the National Assembly in South Korea's parliamentary elections in April 2020.
-During his campaign, Tae ran under the pseudonym Tae Ku-min, Ku-min meaning "saving the people [of North Korea]".
-Despite initially facing skepticism regarding his campaign and having no connection to the Gangnam District, Tae easily beat his opponent, becoming the first North Korean defector to win a National Assembly seat through a constituency vote.
+In February 2020, Thae ran for a seat representing the Gangnam District of Seoul in the National Assembly in South Korea's parliamentary elections in April 2020.
+During his campaign, Thae ran under the pseudonym Thae Ku-min, Ku-min meaning "saving the people [of North Korea]".
+Despite initially facing skepticism regarding his campaign and having no connection to the Gangnam District, Thae easily beat his opponent, becoming the first North Korean defector to win a National Assembly seat through a constituency vote.

-In May 2020, Tae apologised for claiming Kim Jong Un was probably so ill, he could not stand during a three week period, when Kim was not seen in public.
-The Democratic Party criticised Tae for carelessness, with some members urging that Tae should be excluded from the intelligence and defence committees.
+In May 2020, Thae apologised for claiming Kim Jong Un was probably so ill, he could not stand during a three week period, when Kim was not seen in public.
+The Democratic Party criticised Thae for carelessness, with some members urging that Thae should be excluded from the intelligence and defence committees.

 On 10 May 2023, he voluntarily resigned from the People's Power Supreme Council.

-On 18 July 2024, President Yoon nominated Tae as the secretary-general of the Peaceful Unification Advisory Council.
+On 18 July 2024, President Yoon nominated Thae as the secretary-general of the Peaceful Unification Advisory Council.

 Personal life

-Tae is married to Oh Hye-son, a relative of Kim Il Sung's comrade in arms during the 1930s, O Paek-ryong.
+Thae is married to Oh Hye-son, a relative of Kim Il Sung's comrade in arms during the 1930s, O Paek-ryong.
 They have two sons.
-Their older son is a graduate of a British university, and their younger son, who was born in Denmark, when Tae was serving as a diplomat there, was studying at a London school.
+Their older son is a graduate of a British university, and their younger son, who was born in Denmark, when Thae was serving as a diplomat there, was studying at a London school.
 The younger son had been offered a place to study computer science at Imperial College London.
-However, the family had been recalled to Pyongyang just before Tae's defection.
-Tae was able to escape with his wife and children, but his brother and sister were left behind in North Korea.
-Tae stated after his defection that "I'm sure that my relatives and my brothers and sisters are either sent to remote, closed areas or to prison camps, and that really breaks my heart."
+However, the family had been recalled to Pyongyang just before Thae's defection.
+Thae was able to escape with his wife and children, but his brother and sister were left behind in North Korea.
+Thae stated after his defection that "I'm sure that my relatives and my brothers and sisters are either sent to remote, closed areas or to prison camps, and that really breaks my heart."

-According to BBC reports, Tae is convivial, and enjoys Indian food, playing golf and tennis.
+According to BBC reports, Thae is convivial, and enjoys Indian food, playing golf and tennis.
 In addition to Korean and English, he speaks fluent Mandarin.
 In 2015, he escorted Kim Jong-chul, the older brother of North Korean Supreme Leader Kim Jong Un, to an Eric Clapton concert in London.
 During his time in London, he lived in a two-bedroom flat in West London.
-Tae stated that he defected as he did not want his children, who were used to a life of freedom in Britain, to live a life of oppression in North Korea.
+Thae stated that he defected as he did not want his children, who were used to a life of freedom in Britain, to live a life of oppression in North Korea.